MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 | France         | Netherlands   | United States  |

-### Can I use Dynamics 365 Remote Assist to place a call between two separate tenants?
+### Can I use Dynamics 365 Remote Assist to collaborate with a Teams user outside my tenant, or vice versa??

 Yes.
-If you want to use Remote Assist and enable an out-of-tenant collaborator to use Teams, follow [these instructions](cross-tenant-licensing-implementation.md).

-If you would like to use Teams and enable an out-of-tenant collaborator to use Remote Assist, follow [these instructions](cross-company-calling.md).
-This is particularly useful for customer service scenarios when you want to "lease" a Remote Assist license to a customer and set up information barriers to limit who your customer can search and collaborate with.
+Learn how to [set up  multi-tenant company deployments](multi-tenant-deployment.md) or [enable vendors and contractors to use Remote Assist](vendor-use-ra).

 ### How do I set up Dynamics 365 Field Service to work with Dynamics 365 Remote Assist?

-To learn how to set up Dynamics 365 Field Service integration with Dynamics 365 Remote Assist so that a first-line worker can call an expert in the context of a Field Service booking, see [Integrate Dynamics 365 Field Service with Dynamics 365 Remote Assist](troubleshoot-field-service.md).
+To learn how to set up Dynamics 365 Field Service integration with Dynamics 365 Remote Assist so that a firstline worker can call an expert in the context of a Field Service booking, see [Integrate Dynamics 365 Field Service with Dynamics 365 Remote Assist](troubleshoot-field-service.md).

 ## Using Remote Assist on HoloLens or HoloLens 2